yugjadvani-dev/devinsight/src/content/blog/setting-dates-via-git-hooks.md

 ## Populating the frontmatter

-If your IDE supports snippets then there is the option to create a custom snippet to populate the frontmatter.[In AstroPaper v4 will come with one for VSCode by default.](https://github.com/satnaing/astro-paper/pull/206)
+If your IDE supports snippets then there is the option to create a custom snippet to populate the frontmatter.[In DevInsight v4 will come with one for VSCode by default.](https://github.com/satnaing/astro-paper/pull/206)

 <video autoplay muted="muted" controls plays-inline="true" class="border border-skin-line">
   <source src="https://github.com/satnaing/astro-paper/assets/17761689/e13babbc-2d78-405d-8758-ca31915e41b0" type="video/mp4">